• Free shipping on all orders

 3. Trimming

-The most important part to have trimmed is your dog’s feet.
+The most crucial part to have trimmed is your dog’s feet.
 Feet trimming should be a regular part of your dog’s routine.
 You should trim the hair around your dog’s feet and paw pads.
 Clippers are often utilized for this step, as they are smaller and much easier to use in the grooves of the feet.
 The fur on your dog’s paws is not actually necessary.
 Instead, it gets dirty very easily.
 In some cases, it can trap debris and dirt.
 In the wintertime, tiny bits of snow can get trapped in the dog’s paw pads, leading to sores and pain.

 short-haired australian shepherd dog standing outdoor